Liu3422/Summer_RISCV/README.md

             - This allow applies to store
     - mask memory to extract the correct value to compare to (say, upper half of memory if sh and byte_offset = 2)

     Current:
+    B-Type + Jump + U-Type
+        - 50% pass rate.
+Just initialized only B-Type
+        - This is the last set of instructions to fully verify!!!
     R-Type (and I-Type counterpart)
         - 0% error with N=10,000 in < 5 seconds (100k < 60sec)
         - ~3 overflow cases (.03%), 10% illegal shift -> swapped to alternative instruction.
 0 illegal shift instructions actually occur.